catka/m2gi-mobile/README.md

 On registering on the app with an email/password, a custom form validator is used to check the matching of the two passwords.

 #### Google

+Google connection setup using the instructions in microsoft teams (configuration with google-services.json & implementation with <b>@codetrix-studio/capacitor-google-auth</b>).

 #### Facebook

-Facebook done on redirect.
+Facebook connection done on redirect.
 User email not verified by default (see https://github.com/firebase/firebase-js-sdk/issues/340), therefore we've added a condition to pass emailVerification when the provider id is facebook.

 #### Guard